kototok903/novel-formatter/README.md

 - `-lang`: Force resulting language code
 - `-creator` / `-c`: Repeatable override for creator credits
 - `-list`: Append newline-separated entries from one or more files (blank lines and lines starting with `#` are ignored)
+- `-dir`: Scan directories for `.epub` files; entries are sorted using the first number found in the filename (if any), falling back to case-insensitive alphabetical order

 The tool extracts each volume into a temporary workspace, rewrites the manifest/spine with stable IDs, copies assets under `OEBPS/Volumes/vXXXX`, generates a fresh navigation document, and zips everything back into a valid EPUB (storing the mimetype uncompressed as required by the spec).